limansky/limansky_me/posts/2016-12-28-pagination-with-hakyll.md

 </nav>
 ```

-It is required to check if the previous/next page variables are defined,
+Hakyll requires you to check if the previous/next page variables are defined,
 because they are not defined on the first/last page.

 And that's all.